jonluca/json-schema-walker/README.md

 }
 ```

-will dereference all non-circular references in your schema
+will dereference all non-circular references in your schema.